 QROPS NZ Explained

 A QROPS NZ is a tax neutral jurisdiction where you can move your UK pension scheme to get it out of the UK tax net.
-There will no longer be any tax in the UK as long as you remain tax resident in New Zealand for five years and there is no tax in New Zealand on your pension scheme.
+There will no longer be any tax in the UK as long as you remain tax resident in New Zealand for five years and there is no tax in New Zealand when you draw your retirement benefits in New Zealand.
 If you retire elsewhere in the world within five years, there would be a 25% exit charge imposed after the transfer unless you can move your pension to another QROPS in the country you move to.

 QROPS NZ Rules 2017/2018